annikahettmann/Welcome-Page/README.md

-# Chapman Data Analytics Association
+# Chapman University Data Analytics Association
 Hello!
 This is where we post various resources for the club.
 Please contact us with any questions at dataanalytics@chapman.edu.

 ## Club Description